-Unfortunately, it's impossible to tell beforehand who will be responsible with alcohol and who won't.
-Thousands of deaths are caused on U.S. highways each year by adult drinkers who would be kept off the roads if law-enforcement agencies could catch them.
+Unfortunately, it is impossible to tell beforehand who will be responsible with alcohol and who won't.
+Thousands of deaths are caused on U.S. highways each year by adult drinkers who would be kept off the roads if police could catch them.
 Alcohol abuse is a very serious problem among young people.
-The Illinois

-Department of Transportation reports that although persons ages 16 to 24 are about 15.5% of Illinois drivers, they are involved in almost 39% of all alcohol-related vehicle crashes.
+The Illinois State Police reports that although only about 10% of licensed drivers are under 21, they are involved in 17% of fatal crashes involving alcohol.
 So the state is trying to fight the problem when it begins.

 The graphs on the next page, and the table on p.
-20, show estimated effects of drinking various amounts of alcohol on persons of three body weights, at several times (beginning 1 hour after the last drink).
-The graphs are based on average drinks-typically one 12-ounce can of beer, a small serving of wine, or about 1 ounce of liquor.
+17, show estimated effects of drinking various amounts of alcohol on persons of three body weights, at several times (beginning 1 hour after the last drink).
+The graphs are based on average drinks-typically a 12-ounce can of beer, a small serving of wine, or about 1 ounce of liquor.
 Many hand-poured drinks contain more than 1 ounce of alcohol.
-A person who gets more alcohol per drink; drinks faster; weighs less; or has impaired liver function will have greater effects than these estimates.
+A person who gets more alcohol per drink; drinks faster; weighs less; or has impaired liver function will be affected more than these estimates indicate.

-Remember too that the graphs show estimated blood alcohol levels starting 1 hour after the last drink-by which time the liver has changed some of the alcohol into other substances.
+Remember also that the graphs show estimated blood alcohol levels starting 1 hour after the last drink-by which time the liver has changed some of the alcohol into other substances.
 Your level may be higher shortly after you take one or more drinks.
 Also, most research on the effects of alcohol on driving and other activities has used male subjects.
 There is growing evidence that drinking the same amount of alcohol typically causes a higher blood alcohol level in a woman than in a man, even of the same weight.
 Thus women especially should keep in mind that they may exceed the legal limit with fewer drinks than the graphs show.

-Finally, do not assume that you can legally (and safely) drive after drinking even if your blood alcohol level is below the legal limit.
-By the time your blood alcohol level reaches the legal limit (0.08%), your risk of having a traffic accident will be 4 times as high as normal.
-You can be convicted of driving under the influence even with a blood alcohol level below 0.08%, if the evidence shows that your driving was impaired by alcohol and/or other drugs.
-114
+Finally, do not assume that you can legally (and safely) drive after drinking, even if your blood alcohol level is below the legal limit.
+By the time your blood alcohol level reaches that limit (0.08%), your risk of having a traffic accident will be four times as high as normal.
+You can be convicted of driving under the influence even with a blood alcohol level below 0.08%, if the evidence shows that your driving was impaired by alcohol and/or other drugs.113